Episode 6: Cassowary Jenkins

 "Maybe ‘twas some kind o’ fertility cult," suggested MacKiernan.

-bearing gifts for some manner of ceremony, sir," he observed.
-"See here
+bearing gifts for some form of ceremony, sir," he observed.
+"See here,

 where they open this box to hand what looks like a pair of cymbals to this